Topic brief

 Most recent Jiang source touching this topic: Pirates, Proxies, and the Empire That Refuses to Die (2025-12-19, day precision).

-Most connected source reading: Pirates, Proxies, and the Empire That Refuses to Die.
+Most connected source readings: Pirates, Proxies, and the Empire That Refuses to Die; The Empire That Cannibalizes Its Allies and Comes Home to Civil War.

 Freshness warning: this static topic page is bounded by the newest Jiang source listed here.
 For live/current events, first check /episodes/ and /interviews/ for newer event-specific readings.
 If none exists, use prospective mechanism search before treating this topic focus as an operative Jiang Lens reading.